-If you aged 18 or over, at a higher risk from Covid-19, a carer or frontline health and social care worker, you can book by visiting the national booking service or by calling 119.
+If you aged 16 or over, at a higher risk from Covid-19, a carer or frontline health and social care worker, you can book by visiting the NHS website or by calling 119.
 You can also use our walk-in clinics without an appointment.

 If you are a housebound resident, please click here for details on booking you Covid-19 vaccination appointment.